NOTE: I am ONLY performing Final Cleanup Forensic Edits

 and higher guesstimations) and other structures)

 This generally works out to be approximately $250 per "normal-sized" novel

 of ~70,000 words.
-Novellas and novelettes will be less, taking into account
+Short novels, novellas, novelettes, and short stories will be less, taking into account

-the $100 minimum. (and we are not adverse to potentially offering some form of "discount",
+the usual $100 minimum. (and we are not adverse to potentially offering some form of "discount",

 at our sole discretion, if we find 'very few issues') If there are over 500

-issues found, the price would top out at $350. (except for 'excessive issues' scenarios)
+issues found, the price would top out at $350 maximum. (that is basically set in stone as

 We will let you know the character count and cost upon submission of your work,